jeromeabel/nuxt-clean-architecture/docs/Testing a Simple Nuxt Feature - 2 - All-in-One Component (v1).md

   - **Too many concerns:** The component handles state, lifecycle hooks (`onMounted()`), business logic, dependencies ( `useRuntimeConfig`, `localStorage`), and UI.
   - **Implicit Type Assumption**: There's no explicit type check or validation.
 If `version` is `undefined` or an unexpected type, it could cause unintended behavior.

+## Specifications v2

+Let'add the new specifications to have a better design:

+- (v1) The application’s version is defined in `package.json`.
+- (v1) The component displays the current version.
+- (v1) The banner remains hidden if the version is already stored in local storage.
+- (v1) The user can dismiss the banner.
+- (v2) The component should only care about the UI behavior
+- (v2) The Version should be wrapped in an Entity

 ## Next Step

 What are your thoughts on this implementation?
 Does this structure seem sufficient, or do you see areas for improvement?